kvark/vange-rs/docs/_posts/2019-12-17-collision-model.md

 }
 ```

 Here, `r` is the point of contact, and `ji` is an inverted Jacobian matrix that is adjusted for volume and scale.
 These come from the physics part of the model data as described in the [Data Formats]({{site.baseurl}}/{% post_url 2019-12-12-data-formats %}).
-My understanding is that the matrix represents an approximation of the shape of an object, and the fact that it may respond differently to collisions coming from different directions.
+My understanding is that the matrix represents an approximation of the distribution of mass in an object, which makes it react respond differently to collisions coming from different directions.

 Once the local collision matrix is computed, the raw impulse can be derived as:
 ```rust